 - The outermost scale is the Altitude Scale.
 When the Astrolabe is hanging vertically, 0° is horizontal and 90° is vertical. - Moving inward, the next scale is the Zodiacal Scale.
 This represents 12 evenly spaced sections for the constellations of the Zodiac.
 Each section is subdivided into individual days. - Moving inward, the next scale is the Calendar Scale.
-This represents the 12 months of the years and are subdivided into individual days. - Additional scales and markings may be included but will not be discussed here.
+This represents the 12 months of the year and are subdivided into individual days.
+If your Mater back has two calendar scales, use the inner most calendar scale.
+This inner calendar scale is designed for today's modern dates.
+The outer calendar scale was designed for the year 1394 and should be ignored. - Additional scales and markings may be included but will not be discussed here.